Catalin-Ripanu/HW1_APD/README.md

 # HW1_APD

-Map-Reduce problem solved using Multithreading.

 ## Implementation

-The main idea of the solution consists of creating a vector of dictionaries by the Mapper execution threads, which links the exponent to its set of perfect powers, the main purpose being for the Reducer execution threads to use this vector.
+The main idea of the solution consists of creating a vector of dictionaries by the Mapper execution threads, which links the exponent to its set of perfect powers.
+The main purpose is for the Reducer execution threads to use this vector.

-Mathematical formalization:
+### Mathematical Formalization

 ```
 Let the vector of dictionaries be vector<unordered_map<int, unordered_set<int>>> vecMap.